 Computer Use Policy

 The Colorado State University Libraries provides computers and Internet access to support the scholarly, education and information needs of its users.
 Computer lab equipment is funded through the University Technology Fee, which is assessed of all currently enrolled students.
-Library computers require users to log in using their secure eID (or community ID, in the case of community patrons) and password.
+Library computers require users to log in using their secure CSU NetID and password.
 Users may also access the Internet using their own devices.

 Priority of use for CSU computing resources is given to students, faculty, staff, and those accessing government depository information.
 The use of library computers and electronic resources by patrons not affiliated with the university is allowed within certain limits.
 Non-affiliated users may be asked to discontinue using CSU computers during peak periods in order to meet the needs of primary clientele.